router-resources/Workshop-ERC20/README.md

-Step 24) Come back to Remix ,and Call TransferCrossChain function of the Fuji contract deployed , passing in 0, 80001 ,30000000000 ,recipient address and amount as parameters<br/>
+Step 24) Come back to Remix ,and Call TransferCrossChain function of the Fuji/Binance contract deployed , passing in 0, 80001 ,30000000000 ,recipient address and amount as parameters<br/>